In this article the authors describe their program and the courses where their critical thinking model is used.

-In this article the authors describe their program and the courses where their critical thinking model is used.
 They also define critical thinking (as that is very important to do before embarking on any kind of assessment) and report on an experiment where they compare two CT instructional models for two Communications 110 courses, one current and one proposed.
 For assessment, they used two measurements.
 The first is a 17-item Likert scale for self assessment developed by Halpern (1996)1 and the second is a test specific to the content of the course.
 There were 10 multiple choice questions that measured students’ recognition of arguments, evidence, and fallacies.

 This paper is useful for anyone wanting to see how CT is used in communication courses.
 Authors state that CT instruction is most effective when housed within a content course, such as a basic communication course, and applied to specific assignments” (p.
 176).
 Moreover, there are many sources listed that address these important issues.

 The research instrument used, as self-assessment tool which they call the CTSA, or the Critical Thinking Self Assessment, is

 1Halpern, D. (1996).
 Thinking critically about critical thinking.
 Mahwah, N.J.: Erlbaum.